Flutter applications

 First, make sure you’ve installed Snapcraft and create a new directory for your Flutter project.

 Inside that directory, type snapcraft init.
-This creates an additional subdirectory, called snap, and inside that creates a template snapcraft.yaml file.
+This creates an additional subdirectory, called snap containing a template snapcraft.yaml file.

 Edit the created snapcraft.yaml to contain the Flutter example shown earlier.